Islamic Society of Western Maryland

 The Islamic Society of Western Maryland (ISWMD), located in Hagerstown, Maryland, is a mosque which was the first permanent structure to be built specifically to serve as a mosque in Western Maryland.
 The mosque was built in 1994, after the American Revolutionary War-era home proved to be insufficient to accommodate the growing community.

 The society ran a day-care for five years but canceled it in 2003 due to concerns after a threat made to the day-care.

+Currently, the mosque operates a Sunday School program for children five years old and up.
+Construction to expand the mosque took place in 2014 and the masjid saw growth since the expansion.
+There are weekly events, charity events, as well as a food bank in the mosque.